-The Statement of Accounts summarises the Fund's transactions for the 2023/24 financial year and its position at year end as at 31 March 2024.
+The financial statements summarise the Fund's transactions for the 2023/24 financial year and its position at year end as at 31 March 2024.

-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code), which is based on International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The financial statements have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code), which is based on International Financial Reporting Standards (IFRS), as amended for the UK public sector.